Updated January 2023

 Where Can you Work After Graduation?

 You will also be qualified to work for firms that specialize in eco-friendly building.
-Your skills will cover regular building projects, and sustainable structures.
-You will be ready to tackle brand new buildings designs, or work on renovating existing structures.
+Your skills will cover regular building projects and sustainable structures.
+You will be ready to tackle brand-new building designs or work on renovating existing structures.

 Some sustainable architecture grads work freelance, taking on contracts from several firms at the same time.
 This way, you manage your own hours, decide your own rates, and choose which projects you'd like to accept.